ORF-CIPHER/Scikit-and-PyTorch/README.md

-Repository to track my ml and dl practice sessions by yash
+Repository to track my ml and dl practice sessions

+Book used - Machine Learning with PyTorch and Scikit-Learn Authors - Sebastian Raschka, Yuxi (Hayden) Liu, Vahid Mirjalili